Benefits of Supplier Relationship Management [+How to Improve SRM System]

 Build fair contracts

 When you’ve chosen the suppliers you want to work with, be sure to draft and sign a detailed contract.
+For an easy way to manage and sign your documents, consider using a free esignature app, which can streamline the process and provide a secure way to finalize agreements.

 The contract should clearly outline what each party expects from the other in terms of service, price, payment terms, delivery terms, and communications at the very least.
 When your agreement is well-documented, it minimises the risk of confusion and the possibility of disputes.